 Invest in multifunctional furniture

 While living room furniture arrangements help fuse style with functionality, it’s also a good idea to invest in multifunctional pieces.
-Brar suggests acquiring furniture that serves multiple purposes — like a sleeper sofa, coffee table with shelves, or an ottoman with storage.
+Brar suggested acquiring furniture that serves multiple purposes — like a sleeper sofa, coffee table with shelves, or an ottoman with storage.
 For example, this Joss and Main Cordell sectional offers a sofa, sleeping solution, and storage all in one.

 Incorporate artwork

 Will artwork be prominently displayed, or is it an afterthought?
 For serious art collectors, designing around their pieces is crucial per DeRosa and Manhan.
-“Make sure it’s visible from the main seating area so you and your guests can enjoy it,” they suggest.
+“Make sure it’s visible from the main seating area so you and your guests can enjoy it,” they suggested.

 Make sure the room provides circulation

 Make sure that your space isn’t furniture heavy.
-“Leave enough space to navigate effortlessly around the room,” instructs DeRosa and Manhan.
+“Leave enough space to navigate effortlessly around the room,” instructed DeRosa and Manhan.
 “If you pack too many pieces into a space it will feel claustrophobic and you’ll find yourself less inclined to spend time in it.”

 Coffee table vs. ottoman

 When it comes to your sofa or sectional accompaniment, there are two options: A coffee table or an ottoman.
-“Opting for a casual ottoman over a coffee table creates a casual environment and can also provide storage or extra seating,” DeRosa and Manhan point out.
+“Opting for a casual ottoman over a coffee table creates a casual environment and can also provide storage or extra seating,” DeRosa and Manhan pointed out.
 If you do decide to go the coffee table route — which can provide a great space to create design impact with various coffee table books, decor, and candles — make sure it’s large enough to suit your needs.

 Keep in mind that everything is flexible

 Brar reminds that nothing needs to be set in stone when it comes to your living room design.
-“Consider changing things up if you get bored or aren’t maximizing your space,” she suggests.
+“Consider changing things up if you get bored or aren’t maximizing your space,” she suggested.
 Also, consider seating and furniture options that are easy to mix-and-match as your needs or preferences change.
 She suggests finding some fun ottomans — like these from Grandin Road — that can be easily moved around.

 Ask for help